ImmortalMan01/webportal/README.md

 php -S localhost:8000
 ```

 Navigate to `http://localhost:8000` in your browser.
 Register a user and log in to access the modules.
-The default admin account is `admin` with password `admin123`.
+Insert an admin account in the `users` table (for example `admin` / `admin123`).